Andrew-Jayne/RPyG/z_todo.md

 Party can find or buy relics which boost stats of the whole party, but can also be stolen

-## Encouter updates
+## Encounter updates

-It might make sense to integrate enemy encounters into the standard encounter system and make that more robust, add "ENEMY ENCOUTNER" to the encounter JSON system?
+It might make sense to integrate enemy encounters into the standard encounter system and make that more robust, add "ENEMY ENCOUNTER" to the encounter JSON system?
 IDK may end up being too complex

 New encounter type (TRAVEL)